bright/new-www/_posts/2017-11-11-teamcity-for-ios-project.md

 ---
 layout: post
 title: 'TeamCity for iOS project'
-excerpt: 'Hi!
-Today's topic will be about TeamCity and how to provide continuous integration in your iOS project.'
+excerpt: "Hi!
+Today's topic will be about TeamCity and how to provide continuous integration in your iOS project."
 author: kwysocki
 tags : [iOS, swift, Fastlane, TeamCity, continuous integration]
 comments: true